by N.A Miller

-He felt the thunk and heard the sonic boom as the plane entered mach space, and as it broke the sound barrier.
+He felt the thunk and heard the sonic boom as the plane entered Mach Space, and as it broke the sound barrier.
 The plane was at full thrust and the Major felt like he was being pushed back into the seat.
-He eyed the G-meter that read there was approximately 8Gs in force being pushed at his body in the seat.
+He eyed the G-meter that read there were approximately 8Gs in force being pushed at his body in the seat.

 “Mach 4! she's starting to shimmy a bit.”
 Tom reported, “Mach 5.”

-Here the radio began to crackled as the Major held onto the stick, holding it precisely level as the plane continued to rocked through the sky.
+Here the radio began to crackle as the Major held onto the stick, holding it precisely level as the plane continued to rocked through the sky.

 “Ma...c...
 6..”
 Tom said, “Enga...ing fin...l.
 Boo....”

-The radio seemed to crackled as the sky turned into a multicolored tunnel.
-The plane seemed to banking as it seemed to be tumbling through a drain.
-A moment later the sky was white and the ground was black as stars seemed to be dark spots in the sky, and the sun was non existent around him.
+The radio seemed to crackle as the sky turned into a multicolored tunnel.
+The plane seemed to bank as it seemed to be tumbling through a drain.
+A moment later the sky was white and the ground was black as stars seemed to be dark spots in the sky, and the sun was nonexistent around him.
 Huge signs seemed to appear as if they were mile markers on a highway.
-He peered at his altimeter that read twenty-thousand feet.
-Tom peered at white sky, instead of blue and the black ground where it should have been brown.
+He peered at his altimeter which read twenty-thousand feet.
+Tom peered at the white sky, instead of the blue, and the black ground where it should have been brown.